tlswg/snip/draft-ietf-tls-snip.md

 An implementation that receives this extension in any other handshake message MUST send a fatal illegal_parameter alert.

+A client offers an empty extension to indicate that is wishes to receive information about incompatible protocols supported by the (logical) server.

 A server deployment that supports multiple incompatible protocols MAY advertise all protocols that are supported by the same logical server.
 A server needs to ensure that protocols advertised in this fashion are available to the client.